 - (i) (a) Processed products will be provided by RSMC tropical cyclones, New Delhi.
 A list of output products broadcast from RSMC tropical cyclones, New Delhi for international purposes is given in Table IV1.
 A list of other products broadcast through facsimile from RSMC tropical cyclones, New Delhi for national purposes is given in Annex IV-A. - (b) RSMC tropical cyclones, New Delhi will issue a tropical weather outlook once daily throughout the year for the benefit of the Member countries.
 It is being transmitted on the GTS at 06 UTC.
 The outlook covering the Bay of Bengal and the Arabian Sea indicates possible development of tropical depressions over the sea.
 An additional outlook will be transmitted again over the GTS at 1700 UTC when a Depression is located and expected to intensify into a cyclonic storm. - (ii) In case there is a tropical cyclone in the Panel region, RSMC tropical cyclones, New Delhi will also issue the following: - (a) Tropical cyclone advisories, details of which have been given in earlier chapters. - (b) Tropical Cyclone Advisory Centre (TCAC) New Delhi will issue Tropical Cyclone Advisory bulletins for the international air navigation to Meteorological Watch Offices (MWOs) in area of responsibility at least for every six hours. - (ii) The satellite tropical disturbance summary issued from Washington will be exchanged through the GTS. - (iii) National Meteorological Services may like to use climatological charts of average vector motions for the track prediction.
 The track prediction based on climatological charts are usually most useful (minimum error) when tropical storms are to the south of subtropical anticyclones.
-Such charts for the region for each month and for each season are available.
+Such charts for the region for each month and for each season are available in IMD and RSMC, New Delhi website in the form of cyclone Web Atlas.

-4.2 Prediction Models in operational use during the year 2014
+4.2 Prediction Models in operational use during the year 2017